Telecommunication-Telemedia-Assessment/SITI/README.md

 The source code is available as a Visual Studio project.
 See the `src` folder for more.
 Open `src/SITI.sln` for building it.
 Requirements:

-- Windows
+(- Windows)
-- Visual Studio
+(- Visual Studio)
-- Boost
+(- Boost)
 - OpenCV
+- gcc/compiler with c++11 support

-An experimental Makefile for OS X / macOS is available in `src/SITI/Makefile`.
+An experimental Makefile for OS X / macOS/linux is available in `src/SITI/Makefile`.
 It requires Boost and OpenCV to be installed using Homebrew.

 ## Background